ozlevka-work/kube-s3fs/README.md

 # PREREQUISTITS
 ########################################################################################################################
 #
-# - ensure that you have a valid Artifactory or other Docker registry account
-# - Create your image pull secret in your namespace
-#   kubectl create secret docker-registry artifactory --docker-server=<YOUR-REGISTRY>.docker.repositories.sap.ondemand.com --docker-username=<USERNAME> --docker-password=<PASSWORD> --docker-email=<EMAIL> -n <NAMESPACE>
-# - change the settings below arcording your settings
-#
 # usage:
 # Call this script with the version to build and push to the registry.
 After build/push the
 # yaml/* files are deployed into your cluster